-While both leverage data to inform decision-making, they operate in fundamentally different ways and serve distinct purposes.
+While both models leverage data to form decision-making, they operate in fundamentally different ways and serve distinct purposes.
 Predictive AI is a forecasting tool that utilizes historical data to identify patterns and trends, enabling businesses to anticipate future outcomes.
 Prescriptive AI, on the other hand, takes a more proactive approach.
 It predicts future outcomes and recommends optimal courses of action to achieve specific goals.
 Understanding the differences between these two AI models—prescriptive vs predictive analytics—is necessary to help you fully harness their capabilities by implementing the right AI strategy for startup operations and processes.
 Let’s examine these two artificial technologies, define their key differences, and decide which should you go for!

 A Deep Dive into Prescriptive AI vs Predictive AI: Key Differences, Benefits and Applications